tldr-pages/tldr/pages/linux/arp-scan.md

 `arp-scan {{127.0.0.0}}-{{127.0.0.31}}`

-- Scan an IN network with a custom net mask:
+- Scan an IP network with a custom net mask:

 `arp-scan {{10.0.0.0}}:{{255.255.255.0}}`